 Students may take a leave of absence from Sophia University to study abroad.
 Graduation is postponed for the period of the leave of absence, but students are free to choose the destination and form of study.
 There is also a reduced tuition fee system for the period of absence, and it is possible to study abroad on a quarter (1/2 semester) basis.

-For information on long-term study abroad programs for current students, please see Web Piloti
+For information on exchange partner institutions, long-term study abroad programs for current students, please see Web Piloti

 Short-term Study Abroad